farrelleoin93/Milestone-2/README.md

 ---
 The main features of this website are:
 - an attractive design.
-- a navigation bar that the user understands how to use even on their first visit that brings them to the appropriate part of the website.
+- a navigation bar that the user understands how to use even on their first visit to the website and that brings them to the appropriate part of the website.
-- a google maps window that shows the user the locations of different places that they might like to visit.
+- a Google maps window that shows the user the locations of different places that they might like to visit.
 - a top three picks section for each city.
 - a working contact us form so that the users can ask questions and give feedback about the website.
-- links to social platforms.
+- links to social network platforms.

 Features that will be added in the future are:
 - information about the weather in each city.